Buyer Personas To Skyrocket Your Revenue

 ✔ Congratulations for reading this far (unless you skipped your way here, in which case…Buckle up, scroll your way to the top of the article, let’s get some work done, I promise it’s fun)!

-✔ Start small; create the most vague/minimal/tentative buyer persona.
+✔ Start small; create the vaguest, most minimal buyer persona.
 This is good for Day 1.

 ✔ Let’s get social!
 Ask around at the departments interacting with customers on the daily.
 Ask them to share anecdotal stories with you, or incidents that stuck with them.
 You can also ask them to directly chip into your developing buyer personas.
 Your doing so will increase engagement on their part and they will be more likely to channel their expert, critic approach to help you out.
 End of Day 3.